Optimal periodic replenishment policies for spectrally positive L\'evy demand processes: Introduction

 \section{Introduction}

-In the classical continuous-time inventory model, the objective is to optimally control the inventory level so as to strike the balance between minimizing the inventory costs and replenishment costs.
-The inventory in the absence of control is typically assumed to follow a Brownian motion, a compound Poisson process, or the mixture of the two.
-Under the assumption that inventory can be monitored continuously and replenishment can be made instantaneously, the existing results have succeeded in showing the optimality of a \emph{barrier} or an \emph{$(s,S)$}-policy, depending on whether fixed (replenishment) costs are considered or not.
+The classical continuous-time inventory model aims to optimally control the inventory level so as to strike a balance between minimizing the inventory costs and replenishment costs.
+The inventory in the absence of control is typically assumed to follow a Brownian motion, a compound Poisson process, or a mixture of the two.
+Under the assumption that the inventory can be monitored continuously and replenishment can be made instantaneously, the existing results have shown the optimality of a \emph{barrier} or an \emph{$(s,S)$}-policy, depending on whether fixed (replenishment) costs are considered.
 For a comprehensive review and various inventory models, see \cite{Bensoussan_book}.

-In this paper, we consider a new extension of the inventory model under the constraint that replenishment opportunities occur at the arrival times of an independent Poisson process.
-This is motivated by the fact that in reality one can monitor the inventory only at intervals and hence barrier/$(s,S)$-policies are difficult to implement in practice.
+In this study, we consider a new extension of the inventory model under the constraint that replenishment opportunities occur at the arrival times of an independent Poisson process.
+This is because, in reality, one can monitor the inventory only at intervals and, hence, barrier or $(s, S)$ policies are difficult to implement in practice.
 Recently, similar extensions have been studied in the context of insurance applications \cite{ATW, NobPerYamYan, PerYam}.

-Under the assumption of Poissonian replenishment opportunities where, thanks to the memoryless property, the waiting time until the next opportunity is always (conditionally) exponentially distributed, analytical solutions can be pursued.
-On the other hand, with other selections of replenishment opportunity times, it is necessary to expand the state space to make the problem Markovian, and, to the best of our knowledge, one must give up analytical solutions and instead resort to numerical approaches.
+Analytical solutions can be pursued under the assumption of Poissonian replenishment opportunities in which, thanks to the memoryless property, the waiting time until the next opportunity is always (conditionally) exponentially distributed.
+With other replenishment opportunity times, the state space must be expanded to make the problem Markovian, and, to our knowledge, one must resort to numerical approaches rather than analytical solutions.

-One important motivation of considering the Poissonian interarrival model is its potential applications in approximating the constant interarrival time cases.
-It is known, in the mathematical finance literature, that randomization techniques (see, e.g.\ \cite{Carr}) are efficient in approximating constant maturity problems with those with Erlang-distributed maturities.
-In particular, for short maturity cases, it is known empirically that accurate approximation can be obtained by simply replacing the constant with exponential random variables \cite{leung2015analytic}.
+One important motivation for considering the Poissonian interarrival model is its potential applications in approximating the constant interarrival time cases.
+In the mathematical finance literature, randomization techniques (see, e.g., \cite{Carr}) are known as efficient in approximating constant maturity problems with those with Erlang-distributed maturities.
+In particular, for short maturity cases, it is known empirically that accurate approximations can be obtained by simply replacing the constant with exponential random variables \cite{leung2015analytic}.